diarmidmackenzie/sdt-condensed/BPNT.md

 A 2010 series of laboratory studies showed that high levels of trait mindfulness mitigated these defensive reactions.

-This effect whereby mindfulness decreases automatic defensive reactions, and promotes capacity foe autonomous regulation has also been seen in other domains, such as with conflicts in romantic relationships, ego threats and emotional threats
+This effect, whereby mindfulness decreases automatic defensive reactions and promotes capacity for autonomous regulation, has also been seen in other domains, such as with conflicts in romantic relationships, ego threats and emotional threats

 ##### Decreasing Threat Appraisal and Enhanced Coping